Although Nitrox has been used for recreational diving for almost 25 years, it is still often misunderstood.

 Partial pressure blending exposes the cylinder to pure oxygen that techs later dilute with normal air.
 If they are not treated for exposure to such high levels of oxygen, cylinders can explode.
 Therefore, any part of the cylinder that comes in to contact with pure oxygen needs to be “oxygen clean.”
 You cannot interchange cylinders used for enriched air and normal air.
 Enriched air cylinders require decals or stickers to differentiate them from normal ones; service them annually.

 There are a few other equipment considerations to bear in mind when thinking about enriched air diving.
 Before each dive, you are personally responsible for checking the percentage of oxygen in your cylinder.
 If it is even slightly off, your maximum operating depth (MOD) calculations will be too.
 You will need an analyser to check.
-Although you can usually borrow one from your dive center, it’s a good idea to have your own if you intend to dive nitrox regularly.
+Although you can usually borrow one from your dive centre, it’s a good idea to have your own if you intend to dive nitrox regularly.

 If you dive with a computer, you need to make sure that yours has enriched air settings.
 It must correlate to the details of your mix before beginning each dive.
 Remember that enriched air does not improve air consumption, and neither does it give immunity to decompression sickness.